UniMath/agda-unimath/src/simplicial-type-theory/transposing-adjunctions-between-types.lagda.md

   is-transposing-adjunction-id : is-transposing-adjunction (id {A = A}) id is-transposing-adjunction-id x y = id-equiv

+  is-transposing-adjoint-id : is-transposing-left-adjoint (id {A = A}) is-transposing-adjoint-id = id , is-transposing-adjunction-id

+  is-transposing-adjoint-id' : is-transposing-right-adjoint (id {A = A}) is-transposing-adjoint-id' = id , is-transposing-adjunction-id

   id-transposing-adjunction : transposing-adjunction A A id-transposing-adjunction = (id , id , is-transposing-adjunction-id)
 ```